CalebABG/SparkzEngine/README.md

 ### Installing Needed Software

-If you needed to download the JDK then you'll need to now install it :D
+If you needed to download the JDK then you'll need to now install it.

 ### Windows
 Navigate to the folder where you saved the downloaded Java JDK.
 Then you'll want to find the JDK installer and double click it to start the installer.
 Proceed through the steps provided by the installer to complete your installation.